hayfasfar/TTbarHadronicBGEstimation/README.md

 ```bash
 source run_fit.sh
 ```
 This will execute the ttbar.py script for different scenarios.
-You can choose to run fits, limits, and goodness-of-fit (GOF) tests using the all argument, or adjust the argument based on your needs.
+You can choose to run fits, limits, and goodness-of-fit (GOF) tests using the "--all" argument, or adjust the argument based on your needs.

-Fit results for a given category will be stored under the output/ directory.
+Fit results for a given category will be stored under the "output/" directory.

 ### Combining Cards